szklenskij/ember-ghost-netlify-casper-template/page/a-witch.md

 ---
-title: Built with <i class="em em-eggplant"></i> by a ghost
+title: Built by a bunch of bots
-image: /images/built-by.jpg
+image: /images/advanced.jpg
 imageMeta:
   attribution:
   attributionLink: